522lab/Godot-ironman-demo/README.md

 # Godot-ironman-demo
-## a toy game to study Godot game engine's scenes, nodes, scripts, and signals
+## a toy game to learn Godot game engine's scenes, nodes, scripts, and signals